dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 This job reads find 56 CTS lines, but only keeps 36 of them where both the BASER and FMEAN columns are at least 0.05.

-**Q. Stat-Analysis - How Do I Use “-by” Flag to Stratify Results?**
+**Q. Stat-Analysis - How do I use “-by” flag to stratify results?**

 A.
 Adding "-by FCST_VAR" is agreat way to how to associate a single value,